civicrm/civicrm-user-guide/docs/index.md

 document which should be useful for people (like your service provider, or technical staff) who understand them.

-This book is freely available to read online and download in multiple formats.
+This book is freely available to read online.
 It is collaboratively written by the CiviCRM community (see the *History of this book* chapter for more details).
 You can help write this book and help with other documentation efforts.
 See https://civicrm.org/participate/documentation for more information.